S-Choudhuri/Adversarial-Domain-Adaptation-with-Keras/README.md

 The code is tested on the **_Office-31_** dataset.
 Download it from this link: *https://drive.google.com/file/d/0B4IapRTv9pJ1WGZVd1VDMmhwdlE/view*.
 Create a *domain_adaptation_images* directory under *Data/Office/* and place the downloaded images in it.

+**Requirements**

+The code is compatible with the following libraries.
+However, it might also work with their earlier versions.

+- pillow 6.0.0
+- scikit-learn 0.20.2
+- tensorflow 1.12.0
+- keras 2.2.4

 **Model Run**

-The model outputs the _Source_ and _Target classification accuracy_.
+The model outputs the _Source_ and _Target classification accuracies_.

 > An example running code is given below: